On Typesetting Engines: A Programmer's Perspective

 TeX is a typesetting system created by Donald Knuth in the late 1970s.
 It is designed for the creation of high quality typeset documents, particularly those containing complex mathematical and scientific notation.
 TeX is a low-level system that requires the user to write commands in a specific language to format documents.
 It has its own set of rules and macros for formatting text, and it is highly customizable and extensible.

-LaTeX (opens in a new tab), on the other hand, is a document preparation system that is built on top of TeX.
-It was created by Leslie Lamport (opens in a new tab) in the early 1980s to simplify the document preparation process.
-LaTeX provides a set of higher-level macros on top of TeX's lower-level programming language, making it more easier and intuitive to use.
+LaTeX, on the other hand, is a document preparation system that is built on top of TeX.
+It was created by Leslie Lamport in the early 1980s to simplify the document preparation process.
+LaTeX provides a set of higher-level macros on top of TeX’s lower-level programming language, making it more easier and intuitive to use.

 One of the most frequently asked questions is, why use LaTeX instead of a word processors like Microsoft Word?
 The TL;DR answer is: “for beauty”.
 Dario wrote an excellent post The Beauty of LaTeX with dozens of examples showing the nitty-gritty typesetting details between Microsoft Word and LaTeX.
 No need for me to repeat here.